fattyuke/Orchestration/vArmour/terraform/README.md

 <img src="http://allegiscap.com/wp-content/uploads/2015/03/vArmour-Logo-Color1.jpg" /><img src="https://xebialabs.com/assets/files/plugins/terraform.jpg" width="300" height="250" />

+##vArmour
+vArmour is the industry’s first distributed security system that provides insight and control for multi-cloud environments.
+With its patented software, vArmour micro-segments each application by wrapping protection around every workload - increasing visibility, security, and operational efficiency.

+##Terraform
 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

 The key features of Terraform are: